 [Section II.]
-(Section IV, P. L.) And be it further enacted by the authority aforesaid, That Robert Miller and Samuel Postlethwaite be and they hereby are appointed the present burgesses, and the said Robert Miller shall be called the chief burgess within the said borough, and William Irwin, William Holmes, James Pollock and Casper Cropt assistants for advising, aiding and assisting the said burgesses in the execution of the powers and authorities herein given them; and Robert Smith to be high constable, and John Heap to be town clerk, to continue burgesses, assistants, high constable and town clerk until the first day of May, one thousand seven hundred and eighty-three, and from thence until others shall be duly elected and appointed in their place as hereinafter is directed.
+(Section III.
+P. L.) And be it further enacted by the authority aforesaid, That Henry Miller, Esquire, and David Cantler be and they are hereby appointed the present burgesses, they the said Henry Miller and David Cantler having been unanimously elected and recommended by the freeholders of the town of York at a general town meeting, and the said Henry Miller, Esquire, shall be called the chief burgess within the said borough, and Baltzer Spangler, Michael Dowdle, Christopher Lauman, Peter Mundorf, David Greer, Esquire, and James Smith, Esquire, assistants for advising, aiding and assisting the said burgesses in the execution of the powers and authorities herein given them and Christian Stayer to be high constable and George Lewis Leffler town clerk until the first Monday in May in the year of our Lord one thousand seven hundred and eighty-eight, and from thence until others shall be duly elected and appointed in their place as hereinafter is directed.

 [Section III.]
-(Section V, P. L.) And be it further enacted by the authority aforesaid, That the said burgesses, freeholders and inhabitants within the borough aforesaid, and their successors forever hereafter, shall be one body corporate and politic in deed and name, and by the name of "The Burgesses and Inhabitants of the borough of Carlisle," in the county of Cumberland, one body corporate and politic in deed and name are hereby fully created, constituted and confirmed; and by the same name of "The Burgesses and Inhabitants of the borough of Carlisle," shall have a perpetual succession; and they and their successors, by the name of "The Burgesses and Inhabitants of the borough of Carlisle," shall at all times hereafter be persons able and capable in law to have, get, receive and possess lands, tenements, rents, liberties, jurisdictions, franchises and hereditaments, to them and their successors in fee simple or for term of life, lives, years or otherwise, and also goods and chattels and other things of what nature or kind soever; and also give, grant, let, sell and assign the same lands, tenements, hereditaments, goods and chattels and to do and execute all other things about the same by the name aforesaid; and they shall be forever hereafter persons able and capable in law to sue and be sued, plead and be impleaded, answer and be answered unto, defend and be defended, in all or any of the courts within this commonwealth or other places and before any judges, justices or other persons whatsoever within this commonwealth in all manner of actions, suits complaints, pleas, causes and matters whatsoever; and that it shall and may be lawful to and for the said burgesses and inhabitants of Carlisle aforesaid, and their successors forever hereafter, to have and use one common seal for the sealing of all business whatsoever touching the said corporation and the same from time to time, at their will, to change and alter.
+(Section IV.
+P. L.) And be it further enacted by the authority aforesaid, That the said burgesses, freeholders and inhabitants within the said borough and their successors forever hereafter shall be one body corporate and politic in deed and name and by the name of "The Burgesses and Inhabitants of the Borough of York in the County of York," one body corporate and politic in deed and in name are hereby fully created, constituted and confirmed and by the same name of "The Burgesses and Inhabitants of the Borough of York," shall have a perpetual succession and they and their successors by the name of "The Burgesses and Inhabitants of the Borough of York," shall at all times hereafter be persons able and capable in law to have, get, receive and possess lands, tenements, rents, liberties, jurisdictions, franchises and hereditaments to them and their successors in fee simple or for term of life, lives, years, or otherwise and also goods and chattels and other things of what nature or kind soever, and also to give, grant, let, sell and assign the same lands, tenements, hereditaments, goods and chattels and to do and execute all other things about the same by the name aforesaid and they shall forever hereafter be persons able and capable in law to sue and be sued, plead and be impleaded, answer and be answered unto, defend and be defended in all or any of the courts within this commonwealth in all manner of actions, suits, complaints, pleas, causes and matters whatsoever and that it shall and may be lawful to and for the said burgesses and inhabitants of York aforesaid and their successors forever hereafter to have and use one common seal for the sealing of all business whatsoever touching the said corporation and the same from time to time at their will to change and alter.